|

 For more "kitchen" quilt blocks, see SALAD BOWL, TEA LEAF and KITCHEN WOOD BOX.

-For a gorgeous (and a lot more complicated) tessellation of this type, see Maggie Malone's beautifully humorous version of PUDDING AND PIE.
+For a gorgeous (and a lot more complicated) tessellation of this type, see Maggie Malone's wonderfully humorous version of PUDDING AND PIE.
 Also some great books on the topic are available: Jinny Beyer's DESIGNING TESSELLATIONS, and Christine Porter's TESSELLATION QUILTS.

 |